PeachScript/vue-infinite-loading/docs/guide/start-with-hn.md

 <infinite-loading @infinite="infiniteHandler"></infinite-loading>
 ```

-In the template, we put the `InfiniteLoading` component at the bottom of news list, and listen it's `infinite` event by a method called `infiniteHandler`.
+In the template, we put the `InfiniteLoading` component at the bottom of the news list, and listen for it's `infinite` event with a method called `infiniteHandler`.

-Then write the core logic, `infiniteHandler` method:
+Then, we write the core logic for the `infiniteHandler` method:

 ``` js
 import axios from 'axios';